Licensing and Registration

 - Include start/end dates for practice history.
 This is mandatory.

 - POSTGRADUATE OR RESIDENCY TRAINING OTHER THAN INTERNSHIP/PGYI and CLINICAL OR RESEARCH FELLOWSHIPS are mandatory fields.
-General Practitoners should enter "Not Applicable" or "N/A " in these spaces.
+General Practitioners should enter "Not Applicable" or "N/A " (without quotation marks) in the spaces where words would normally go (university, etc) and the single digit "1" (without quotations) in each of the date spaces (month, day, year).
+This will complete this field.

 Revised: January 2013